table of contents

 IUI is a process that places the sperm directly into the uterus, so it has a shorter distance to go, bypassing the cervix and making it more likely that the sperm will encounter the egg.

-In one 2018 study that reviewed 566 IUI cycles for people with ovaries who were diagnosed with unexplained infertility, researchers found that fresh sperm led to a significantly higher live birth and pregnancy rates when compared to frozen sperm for IUI using ovulation-inducing medications.
-That said, this study didn’t control for age (or individual drug protocols) — which, as we’ll explain in a sec, is a major factor in IUI success.
-(Other commonly cited studies are really old and less reflective of modern-day practices.)
+In one 2018 study that reviewed 566 IUI cycles for women who were diagnosed with unexplained infertility, researchers found that fresh sperm led to significantly higher live birth and pregnancy rates when compared to frozen sperm for IUI using ovulation-inducing medications.
+That said, this study didn’t control for age (or individual drug protocols) — which is a major factor in IUI success.

-- Age (some data suggests that IUI per-cycle success rates are below 1% for people 44 and older)
+- Age: some data suggests that IUI per-cycle success rates are below 1% for people over the age of 43

-- Male infertility and sperm-related factors (e.g., low sperm count and sperm motility, a high percent of sperm with abnormal morphology, a high percentage of sperm with DNA damage)
+- Male infertility: including low sperm counts, decreased sperm motility, a high percent of sperm with abnormal morphology, and a high percentage of sperm with DNA damage

 Fresh vs. frozen sperm and IVF success rates